makrai/notes/martin21-sleepy-corpus.md

     * in common language, _lack of vigilance, a drop of performances,_ _fatigue, sleepiness_ or _drowsiness_ are interchangeable
     * hE different medical definitions, remediation, measures, and voice expr
-* Huckvale+ (2020)  questioned the feasibility of the task: is it even possible to estimate sleepiness through voice?
-Are the vocal changes induced by sleepiness visible enough to be detected and used for classification?
+* Huckvale+ (2020) questioned the feasibility of the task
+  * is it even possible to estimate sleepiness through voice?
+  * Are the vocal changes induced by sleepiness visible enough for classif?
   * a sub-corpus of 99 samples of the SLEEP corpora has been annotated by 25 trained annotators.
 The labels obtained in this way have reached a correlation of ρ = 0.72 with the ground-truth KSS and
   * binarizing the KSS label using the same 7.5 threshold as in the SLC, they achieved an UAR of 93.6%
-  * ie human audition can detect subjective sleepiness in the SLEEP corpus and
+  * ie human audition can detect subjective sleepiness in the SLEEP corpus
+  * hE
-  * hE there are too many samples per speaker and that they have been
+    * there are too many samples per speaker and
     * recorded in a too restrained diversity of sleepiness states
-  * there's a link between the identity of speakers and their KSS levels, that prevents algorithms from learning the impact of sleepiness through voice
+    * there's a link between the identity of speakers and their KSS levels, that prevents algos from learning the impact of sleepiness through voice
 * our objective is fourfold
   * a practical definition of sleepiness and related concepts
   * the tools used in the corpora to measure sleepiness
+  * corpora
     * we study extensively the four previously mentioned corpora
     * guidelines to design relevant corpora for voice sleepiness detection

 # 1. Task statement

 # 3. Corpora 5 for automatic detection of sleepiness or excessive sleepiness

 * few databases contain enough data for machine learning purposes (13)
-* we focus on four of them
+* we focus on four of them.
+Two of them each have been
-  * Two of them have been used for international challenges on sleepiness
+  * used for international challenges on sleepiness
-  * two of them have been recorded to design a machine algorithm that will be implemented in a virtual physician
+  * recorded to design a virtual physician
 * On every one of them, we have computed statistics of the available data, dividing the speakers and samples between two classes (SL and NSL), following the threshold detailed in each part.
 When this piece of information is